Paranoid Ideation

 Depression, Anxiety, Substance Abuse

-Patterns of paranoid thinking has some unwelcomed companions.
-“Paranoid ideation is related to substantial comorbidity with, for example, depression, anxiety, post-traumatic stress disorder, substance abuse, and even suicidality”(Saarinen, Granö, & Lehtimäki, 2020).
+Patterns of paranoid thinking have some unwelcome companions.
+As noted by Saarinen, Granรถ, & Lehtimรคki (2020), “Paranoid ideation is related to substantial comorbidity with, for example, depression, anxiety, post-traumatic stress disorder, substance abuse, and even suicidality.”
+This interconnectedness underscores how paranoid thoughts can serve as a precursor or exacerbating factor for various mental health issues.

 Causes of Paranoid Ideation

-Like many disorders or personality characteristics, practices of paranoid ideation has many causes both from biological traits, and experience.
-Our personalities are shaped through a constant interaction between innate characteristics and environmental stimuluses.
-Albert bandura referred to this as reciprocal determinism.
+Like many disorders or personality characteristics, the practices of paranoid ideation have a variety of causes that emerge from both biological traits and life experiences.
+Our personalities are not static; rather, they are shaped through a dynamic interplay between our innate characteristics and environmental stimuli.
+This concept was famously articulated by psychologist Albert Bandura, who referred to it as reciprocal determinism (Murphy, 2021).

 Trauma